thatInfrastructureGuy/sqltocsvgzip/README.md

 }
 ```

-Return a query as a CSV download on the world wide web
+Return a query as a GZIP download on the world wide web

 ```go
 http.HandleFunc("/", func(w http.ResponseWriter, r *http.Request) {